cadCAD-org/cadCAD/README.md

 `nix-env -if default.nix` to install

 The above steps will enter you into a Nix development environment, with all package requirements for development of and with cadCAD.

-This works with just about all Unix systems as well as MacOS, for pure reproducible builds that don't dirty your local environment.
+This works with just about all Unix systems as well as MacOS, for pure reproducible builds that don't affect your local environment.

 ## 2. Documentation:
 * [System Model Configuration](documentation/README.md)